Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 - Rustoleum Hammered Gray – found here

 For my detailed tutorial of spray painting a stainless steel mug with a lot of pictures, click here!
-Follow all the same instructions but stop before adding the glitter.
+Follow all the same instructions but stop before adding the second paint color and glitter.

 For the blue mug, I applied some spritz of Rustoleum hammered gray over the blue to get a little textured effect.